 1. Improve Data Accuracy

-“I will work with the data entry team to improve data accuracy by developing and implementing new procedures.
+SMART Goal: “I will work with the data entry team to improve data accuracy by developing and implementing new procedures.
 I will train the team on the new procedures to reduce the number of errors in the data by 30% within 5 months.”

-Attainable: Reducing the number of errors in the data by 30% is possible if new procedures are developed and implemented effectively.
+Attainable: It is feasible to reduce data errors by 30% if new procedures are developed and put into practice effectively.

 2. Analyze Data Better